-Staff propose to remove the Green Loop from Howard Terminal and remove the Green Loop Overlay from truck priority routes (see slide 27).
+Staff propose to remove the Green Loop from Howard Terminal and remove the Green Loop Overlay as shown in slides 21-22.

 2) Can we remove the pedestrian and bicycle safety improvements that are proposed and already funded for MLK Jr. Blvd between 2nd and 4th Streets?